gcharang/create-smartchain/README.md

 ## Reindex

-For the first time the any of the indexes: `address,transaction,spent` have been added to the `conf` file, a reindex is needed.
+For the first time any of the indexes: `address,transaction,spent` are added to the `conf` file, a reindex is needed.
 Use the `reindex.sh` script to do that.
 It also opens the `debug.log` corresponding to the daemon being reindexed in a new terminal.

 Example: